okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 may be assigned a different type (e.g. string, integer, date).

 As a simple example, let's load a CSV file containing the [CBOE Volatility Index][vix] using `read.csv()`.
-First, we will set our working directory to where I've stored my data and take a peek at the files in the `data` subdirectory:
+This dataset can be found on our [example Data Packages repo][example-data-packages] in the subdirectory "finance-vix".
+Once downloaded, we can set R's working directory to where the data is stored and take a peek at the files within its `data` subdirectory:

 {% highlight r %}
-setwd('/Users/dan/open_knowledge/datasets/finance-vix')
+setwd('/Users/dan/Downloads/example-data-packages-master/finance-vix')
 list.files("data")
 {% endhighlight %}